 You can simply check the list of the companies offering long-term two wheeler insurance using Coverfox’s insurance premium calculator.
 Once the list of the insurance companies is displayed, from the drop down menu below each company, you can select the number of years for which you want insurance policy.
 You can select 1, 2, or 3 years and accordingly the premium amount will be charged.

-What is the effect of GST on two wheeler insurance?
+Q.17) What is the effect of GST on bike insurance?

 Prior to the implementation of GST, service tax and cess was 15% tax on the two wheeler insurance, but after GST, you will have to pay 18% tax on the two wheeler insurance policy purchase.